sagnik-sanyal/persistent_nav_v2/MigrationGuide.md

 ### Added

 - **`floatingActionButtonLocation`**: Can be used to set the location of the `floatingActionButton` like in a Scaffold
+- **`drawer`**: Can be used like in a Scaffold.
+To open and close the drawer, use the function that is provided by `PersistentTabController`
 - **`navBarOverlap`**: Can be used to specify to which extend the navbar should overlap the content

 ## PersistentBottomNavBarItem